How to calculate standard deviation in Python

 - The

-a_thresholdis set one standard deviation above the mean. - The
+a_thresholdis set to one standard deviation above the average. - The

 Detecting outliers using the 3 * std_dev threshold